sr4001/simplemindedrobot/seo_implementation_plan.md

 3. Set deadlines for completion
 4. Schedule regular SEO review meetings to track progress and adjust strategy

-By following this implementation plan, we will significantly improve the SEO of sr4001.net, increasing visibility and engagement for our AI and Agile Development content.
+By following this implementation plan, we will significantly improve the SEO of simpleminded.bot, increasing visibility and engagement for our AI and Agile Development content.